2023 CAMPING POLICIES/GUIDELINES/DO’S AND DON’TS/RV INFO

 20, 30 and 50-amp electrical service is available in Campgrounds East.
 However, the number of 50-amp hookups is limited, so please order early.
 Campgrounds West only has 20-amp electrical service.

 All RV’s have access to a water spigot (gravity feed) and to the waste water dump site on the festival grounds (you empty your own waste tank).
 If you need to purge your waste water over the weekend or before you leave the festival grounds, you will be directed to the dump station on the fairgrounds.
 Campers are responsible for their own dumping.
-If you desire, you can make arrangements with our portable toilet company to have them pump out your waste water tank on Sunday morning, June 26.
-The contact information for this service will be given to you on site at check-in.
+If you desire, you can make arrangements with our portable toilet company to have them pump out your waste water tank on Sunday morning, June 25.
+The contact information for this service will be included in the packet we mail to you in advance.

 QUESTIONS PRIOR TO THE FESTIVAL?
 PLEASE CALL PROMO 1 AT (973) 882-8240 OR E-MAIL email@example.com